Lucie Heins’ highly anticipated book Alberta Quiltmakers and their Quilts is now available to buy today!

 Alberta Quiltmakers and their Quilts highlights late 19th century quilts, 20th and 21st century quilts found across the province, with a focus on quilts made during the 20th century.
 It includes 12 in-depth stories about individual quiltmakers and 12 wide-ranging chapters featuring many quilts around specific themes.
 Together, they reveal how quilters used their ingenuity for making quilts using materials on hand to stitch relationships to their families and communities.
 In this book, you can discover the fabric of Alberta’s history, one quilt at a time.

-- Details & SpecsTitle: Alberta Quiltmakers and Their Quilts
+- Book Details & SpecsTitle: Alberta Quiltmakers and Their Quilts

 Product dimensions: 12″ x 12″